AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 2

-    The following code provides an example on how to use filter:
+    The following code provides an example on how to set filter conditions to read a row of data:

     ```
     $request = [